 2. Stress your interest in a long-term career at the company (especially if you have short job tenures on your resume).
-Your interviewer wants to know that you’re ready to settle in and grow with the firm.
+Your interviewer wants to know that you are ready to settle in and grow with the firm.
 The truth is that anything can happen.
-The company could go out of business, they could lay you off, or you could be lured away for a better opportunity.
+The company could go out of business, they could lay you off, or you could be lured away by a better opportunity.

 3. Demonstrate your enthusiasm for the job as an exciting next step for you.
 Most importantly, make it clear that you are motivated to take on this opportunity right now.

-Example Answer to “Where Do You See Yourself in Five Years?”
+“Where Do You See Yourself in 5 Years?”
+Sample Answer

-This answer offers some insight into the candidate’s goals and interests (becoming a manager, being involved in product strategy) so it’s not too generic.
+This answer offers some insight into the candidate’s goals and interests (becoming a manager, being involved in product strategy) so it is not too generic.
 This response also strongly expresses a desire for a long-term career with the company.

 With this answer, the candidate is emphasizing her focus on learning, performance, and achievement.
 She is also complimenting the company and its reputation for hiring quality people (including the interviewer, perhaps?).
 The reference to “building a career here” indicates an interest in sticking around and contributing.